iExecBlockchainComputing/iexec-doc/sdk.rst

     publicKey:  0xcef04083fc9f537ee19b17fd1c4431d55172e7ba0e153802a641ec0f268a5d1466599b5a90cd0dd2a34fe34359f4ad044d8e0256b306c3e4f011ec26e32d1bbe
     address:    0x403e633A31b01aFd2BeAadb19764f0eBa7F3c059

-The SDK creates for you a wallet and store all your wallet information in wallet.json file.
+The SDK creates for you a wallet and store all your wallet information in wallet.json file,

 ..
 NOTE::
-    Encrypted wallet option is available,
+    - Encrypted wallet option is available, check `iExec SDK documentation <https://github.com/iExecBlockchainComputing/iexec-sdk/>`_ for more details
-    check `iExec SDK documentation <https://github.com/iExecBlockchainComputing/iexec-sdk/>`_ for more details
+    - Configuration is associated to **the current directory**,

 Check your wallet balance with